Header Image

 All schools within the Steel River Academy Trust will prepare for a child’s transition to a new class, school or setting.
 Within the trust, each school will undertake a transitional week at the end of the academic year.
 This is an opportunity for the children to experience the new routines and to form positive relationships with the staff members they will be working with.
 Where additional support is needed for transition, each school will assess the needs of the child and offer a personalised transitional package.
 This may include an enhanced transitional visits with new class teachers, counselling or therapy groups, regular meetings with teachers or a pupil passport.

-Throughout the transitional periods, children with communication and interaction barriers are considered carefully, particularly those with Autism Spectrum Disorder (ASD).
-In some cases, an individual school may sought support from external services such as the Specialist Teaching Service.
 When a SEND child is transitioning from a primary setting to a secondary setting, the SENCO of each school will make contact with the appropriate Year 7 manager or SENCO of the new setting.
 Although secondary schools offer slightly different transitional packages, each school within the trust will share relevant SEND information and inform the new setting of the child’s history.

 Overall Well-being